MarvellEmbeddedProcessors/dao/doc/guides/prog_guide/liquid_crypto_lib.rst

     * For RSA-OAEP operations, the modulus length must be at least twice the hash length used in OAEP padding, and not less than the minimum required for secure encryption.
 Ensure the input data length does not exceed the maximum allowed by the selected modulus and padding scheme.
+    * For RSA-PSS operations, the modulus length must be large enough to accommodate the selected hash and salt lengths.
+Ensure the salt and message lengths do not exceed the maximum allowed by the selected modulus and padding scheme.

 Post-Quantum Cryptography (PQC)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~